sgoldenlab/simba/docs/ROI_tutorial_new.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/ROI_1.png" />
 </p>

 3. Next, click on the `Define ROIs` button, and the following table will pop open.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/ROI_table.png" />
 </p>

 > Note: If you have ROIs on some or all the videos in your project, and want to delete your work and start from scratch, use the `Delete all ROIs` button.
-More info at the bottom of this tutorial.
+More info at [the end](https://github.com/sgoldenlab/simba/blob/master/docs/ROI_tutorial_new.md#delete-all-roi-definitions-in-your-simba-project) of this tutorial.

 This table contain one row for each of the videos in the project.
 Each video in the project has three buttons associated with it: **Draw, Reset,** and **Apply to all**.
 The functions associated with each button is described in detail below.
 In brief: